Ulbora/ulboracms/README.md

 UlboraCMS V4, not yet released, has a very small memory footprint of around 15 MiB; it's fast and easy to deploy.

+With the new UlboraCMS version 4, users can quickly spin up a website on any server where a binary file can run or on Docker.
+Users can quickly edit content and banners and publish the site in minutes.
+No need to configure database connection or other complex configurations.

+Banners in UlboraCMS can be used to add non-blockable ads to sites or for other things like announcements.

 UlboraCMS 2.1 (Deprecated) Latest version: [Headless UlboraCMS](https://github.com/Ulbora/UlboraContentService)
 ==============